jmmirl/AnsibleSnippits/glusterfs/readme.md

-Playbook to install Glsuter between two machines
+# Playbook to install Gluster between two machines

-Vars that need to be updated for your enviorment
+## Vars that need to be updated for your environment

 hosts in the hosts.ini